gaurav-chaurasia/Online-Auction/README.md

 * Image upload capability
+* user can search the product with

+    * keywords
+    * minimum price
+    * maximum price

 * seperate dashboard for sold and claimed products
 * "Active storage used for image storing feature"
 * only owner can edit, delete and update their products